1amahuman/ML-Lab-2/README.md

 3. **Data Preparation**: Features are selected and converted into appropriate formats.
 4. **Model Training**: The logistic regression model is trained using the selected features.
 5. **Model Evaluation**: Predictions are made on the test set, and performance metrics such as accuracy, precision, recall, and F1 score are calculated.
-6. **Results**: The confusion matrix and performance metrics are printed.
+6. **Interpretation**: Besides accuracy, it's important to interpret other aspects of the model.
+For instance, precision represents the proportion of true positive predictions out of all positive predictions, indicating the model's ability to avoid false positives.
+Recall, on the other hand, represents the proportion of true positive predictions out of all actual positive instances in the data, showing the model's ability to capture all positive instances.
+F1 score is a harmonic mean of precision and recall, providing a balanced metric that considers both false positives and false negatives.

 ## Model Performance

-The logistic regression model achieved the following performance metrics on the test set:
+The model achieved the following performance metrics on the test set:

 - **Accuracy**: 0.54
 - **Precision**: 0.54